 Dealing with Chow Chow Anxiety and Aggression

-Recognizing Signs of Anxiety in Your Puppy
+Recognising Signs of Anxiety in Your Puppy

 Anxiety in Chow Chows shows up in different ways, like barking too much, pacing, or avoiding things.
 Spotting these signs early helps you act fast.
 This way, your puppy will feel safer and less anxious.

-Desensitization and Counter-Conditioning Methods
+Desensitisation and Counter-Conditioning Methods

 Early Warning Signs of Potential Aggression